-So we have to vote on the things we've already 16 17 gone through.
-So if we go through these others and 18 make the corrections and bring them back Monday then they can be approved as corrected or not.
-19 20 What I would suggest between you and Bob is that 21 Bob go over your whole agenda here and rewrite it 22 saying -- I mean, saying referral and take out what 23 you want to take out, and if you want to get with 24 the attorney then you get with the attorney and you 25 write up the charter.
-I mean, what -- I know what

-1 you -- I know what each of you are saying.
-I 2 understand it.
+So we have to vote on the things we've already gone through.
+So if we go through these others and make the corrections and bring them back Monday then they can be approved as corrected or not.

+What I would suggest between you and Bob is that Bob go over your whole agenda here and rewrite it saying -- I mean, saying referral and take out what you want to take out, and if you want to get with the attorney then you get with the attorney and you write up the charter.
+I mean, what -- I know what you -- I know what each of you are saying.
+I 1 2 understand it.
 You know, you're both 3 knowledgeable.
 But it's obviously very, very sore 4 point.
-So there has to be another way to resolve 5 it.
-So, Bob --

-6 MS. LIOTTA: I'm not trying to create a 7 committee that takes authority away from this group of people.
+So there has to be another way to resolve it.
+So, Bob --5 6 MS. LIOTTA: I'm not trying to create a 7 committee that takes authority away from this group 8 of people.
 That was not the intent.
-I am not 8 9 trying to make anyone uncomfortable or to do 10 something that's going be divisive.
+I am not 9 trying to make anyone uncomfortable or to do 10 something that's going be divisive.
 So I'm happy to do a rewrite to make it a referral body.
-I do 11 believe that non-airport authority individuals, you 12 know, should have participation in such a body so 13 that they can have more than three minutes to have 14 15 thorough discussions about impacts and feedback and 16 help, you know, ultimately help the airport be 17 better.
+I do 11 12 believe that non-airport authority individuals, you 13 know, should have participation in such a body so 14 that they can have more than three minutes to have 15 thorough discussions about impacts and feedback and 16 help, you know, ultimately help the airport be 17 better.
 Does that sound like something that you'd be comfortable with?
-18

-19 CHAIRMAN OLSON: I need to see the rewrite.
-20 MS. LIOTTA: If it's a referral body, like you 21 said --

-22 CHAIRMAN OLSON: No.

-23 MS. LIOTTA: I'm looking for some help here.
-24 CHAIRMAN OLSON: Well, and I'm willing to help 25 very much.
-I want us to be able to get through
+18 19 CHAIRMAN OLSON: I need to see the rewrite.
+20 MS. LIOTTA: If it's a referral body, like you 21 said --2.2 CHAIRMAN OLSON: No. 23 MS. LIOTTA: I'm looking for some help here.
+2.4 CHAIRMAN OLSON: Well, and I'm willing to help very much.
+I want us to be able to get through got the kind of better idea here because me trying to guess what might be comfortable could end up being a very extensive process back and forth.
+So if you wouldn't mind making some suggestions for us to look at the end of the next meeting, I think

-1 this, but I just need to see -- I would like to see 2 the rewrite before I sign on to it.
+1 this, but I just need l to see Ι would like to see 2 the r rewrite befor ce I sign on to it .